lux4rd0/weatherflow-collector/README.md

 <center><img src="./images/weatherflow_collector-system_stats.jpg"></center>

-Provides for two different system metrics to understand the health of your weatherflow-collector.
-At the top shows which container is running and each of the times that it last started.
+This provides two different system metrics to understand the health of your weatherflow-collector.
+At the top, it shows which container is running and each of the times it last started.
 A default Docker health check is enabled for each container that requires some data to be received and persisted every 60 seconds, or the container is marked unhealthy.
 This check happens every 5 seconds and will restart the container after three failed checks.

-The second section shows how long it's taking to receive and persist forecasts and observations.
+The second section shows how long it takes to receive and persist forecasts and observations.

  - **Forecast Build Duration** - Daily - between 1 and 2 seconds
  - **Forecast Build Duration** - Hourly - between 30 and 45 seconds (note - if this takes longer than 60 seconds, the Docker Health Check will currently recycle the container.
 A future update will change this to take a longer build duration into account.
-For now - set the "WEATHERFLOW_COLLECTOR_DOCKER_HEALTHCHECK_ENABLED" environmental variable to "false".
+For now - set the "WEATHERFLOW_COLLECTOR_DOCKER_HEALTHCHECK_ENABLED" environmental variable to "false."
  - **Rest Observations** - between 1 and 2 seconds

 ### Today So Far (local-udp) - [14386](https://grafana.com/grafana/dashboards/14386)